wello6143/cyandroid/README.md

 # Attention: sarchile development is temporarily paused.

-Calm down, you can still continue to use or install sarchile without worry, it's really stable for now.
+Calm down, you can still continue to use or install sarchile without any issue, it's really stable for now.
 We suggest you to take a look at manager script to understand it's limitations.

 We expected to continue the development in the second half of 2022.
 Base image for installation will be rebuilt monthly.